How to Automatically Switch to Rosetta With Fish and Direnv

-They have their own RSS feed and I tweet whenever I publish.
+They have their own RSS feed and I toot / tweet whenever I publish.

 , you have started to see an unhelpful deprecation warning.
 Here’s how to fix it.